v0.7

 A build tool for the JVM, distilled to its stable isotope.

-Curie is a fast, minimal build tool for Java and Kotlin projects, written in Rust.
+Curie is a fast, minimal build tool for Java, Kotlin, and Groovy projects, written in Rust.
 One Curie.toml file replaces hundreds of lines of POM XML or Gradle DSL — and the binary starts in milliseconds, not seconds.

 ~20 lines of config